 The Infantile Scoliosis Outreach Program (ISOP) is under the direction of its founder, mother Heather Hyatt Montoya, and is a program of Ability Connection Colorado, a nonprofit organization established in 1946 by nine mothers seeking equal participation in life for their children.

-Heather’s daughter, Olivia, was born with Progressive Infantile Scoliosis (PIS), a rare and potentially fatal form of spinal defect that can develop in babies and toddlers.
+Heather’s daughter, Olivia, developed Progressive Infantile Scoliosis (PIS), a rare and potentially fatal form of spinal defect that can develop in babies and toddlers.
 It is not simply a curve to one side, but a more complex, 3-dimensional deformity.
 Diagnosis of this progressive form of scoliosis, by definition, will not self-resolve and requires EARLY intervention.

 In her desperate and time sensitive search for non-surgical treatment approaches for her daughter Olivia’s PIS, Heather began searching internationally, pre internet, in hopes of finding someone to help her daughter.